WS postcode area

-The WS postcode area, also known as the Walsall postcode area, is a group of fifteen postcode districts in England, within six post towns.
+The WS postcode area, is the West Staffordshire postcode also known as the Walsall postcode area, is a group of fifteen postcode districts in England, within six post towns.
 These cover the northern part of the West Midlands (including Walsall and Wednesbury) and much of south-east Staffordshire (including Lichfield, Cannock, Burntwood and Rugeley).

 Coverage

 The approximate coverage of the postcode districts: